ubc/global_javascript/readme.txt

 === Changelog ===

 v0.10.3 - cleaned up some of the code as well as changing the editor name to be more descriptive and similar to plugin name
+        - fixed some typos that caused javascript to not load properly

 v0.10.2 - fixed a bug where previously uploaded files are not deleted